Radio in the Republic of Ireland: Transmission

-All stations broadcast on FM and RTÉ Radio also broadcasts on long wave which is mainly intended for reception outside Ireland.
+All stations broadcast on FM, and RTÉ Radio 1 also broadcast on 252 kHz long wave until April 2023, which was mainly intended for reception outside Ireland.
 RTÉ radio services are also available free-to-air on digital satellite, as is Newstalk, and a number of recently licensed services or applicants have used satellite transmission to homes as part of the licence applications.

-Medium wave (AM) licences were issued for new commercial stations for Limerick and Galway in 2002, although these services never reached the air (with the licences being withdrawn); and a medium wave licence has been awarded for a quasi-national religious service Spirit Radio.
+Medium wave (AM) licences were issued for new commercial stations for Limerick and Galway in 2002, although these services never reached the air and were later withdrawn.
+A medium wave licence was awarded for quasi-national religious service Spirit Radio.

 During 2006, a group, Choice FM, applied for and received permission to broadcasting on MW in the Dublin area over a period of thirty days.
-The 'easy listening' radio station relayed its FM programming on 1278 kHz MW, and operated opt-out programming at various times.
-The group is said to be interested in obtaining one of the four MW channels that are allocated to the Dublin area, however the BAI's future schedule for licensing does not indicate that any MW licences will be offered on a permanent basis.
+The "easy listening" radio station relayed its FM programming on 1278 kHz MW and operated opt-out programming at various times.
+The group is said to be interested in obtaining one of the four MW channels that are allocated to the Dublin area, however the future schedule for licensing does not indicate that any MW licences will be offered on a permanent basis.

-During 2007, a radio station called 'The Rock' obtained a temporary 'classic rock' music service.
+During 2007, a radio station called The Rock obtained a temporary classic rock music service.
 The station broadcast on 94.9 FM and also on 1278 kHz MW.
 The Rock was operated by the same group that operated Choice FM during 2005 and 2006, although different MW facilities were used by the group during 2007.

 Ownership

 Raidió Teilifís Éireann and Bauer Media Audio Ireland dominate the national radio broadcasting sector.
-RTÉ operates Radio 1, Radio 2FM, the Irish Language station RnaG, and classical station Lyric FM.
+RTÉ operates Radio 1, 2FM, the Irish Language station RnaG, and classical station Lyric FM.
 The two national commercial stations are both owned by Bauer Media Audio Ireland - Today FM and Newstalk.

 Ownership rules were relaxed in the mid-2000s, which saw several companies buying up local and national commercial stations, including Scottish Radio Holdings, who sold their stations to Emap, who eventually sold on those stations to Denis O'Brien's Communicorp.
-The ownership of commercial radio in Ireland is largely by two companies; Bauer Media Audio Ireland which owns two national, one regional and two local stations, and Wireless Group, which owns six local stations.
+The ownership of commercial radio in Ireland is largely by two companies; Bauer Media Audio Ireland which owns two national, one regional and two local stations, and News Broadcasting, which owns six local stations.

 The rest of the stations, mostly small services, are generally owned by local businesses, with notable proprietors of stakes including Thomas Crosbie Holdings, the Roman Catholic Church and the Mid Western Area Health Board.

 Until 31 March 2021, RTÉ also broadcast six DAB stations.
 These stations are now available via other digital platforms.